Authored by Michael Graziano, Ph.D. Spotted turtles (Clemmys guttata): they’re instantly recognizable, charismatic, and…

 This brings up another mystery: despite seeing loads of adults over the years, nobody has seen a male and female in amplexus (what big toads do when they want to make tiny toads).
 Fortunately, we have been able to record the melodic mating call of the males, but the few times we’ve seen or heard them calling, it only appeared to be effective at wooing us instead of any female toads.
 It’s a bummer considering that if we could find a pair in amplexus, we could then sneak around and observe their love affair around to see exactly where they deposit their eggs, which is where those hidden babies will develop.

 The reasons for wanting to know these bits of information about the intimate lives of threatened species are numerous, but most notably as they are critical to devising effective conservation management strategies for the long-term.
 If we are to prevent a species from going extinct, it’s critical to understand what micro-habitats are necessary for them to develop and survive.
 Unfortunately, knowing little about the reproductive behaviors of uncommon species is quite common.
 Nonetheless, it’s these types of questions that leave us anxious to continue our work at the Río Manduriacu Reserve and elsewhere.
-In the meantime, we look forward to sharing how our experiences have yielded other truly remarkable discoveries about the many forms of life living alongside the Tandayapa Andes Toad, including species that were previously unknown to science!
+(Remeron) In the meantime, we look forward to sharing how our experiences have yielded other truly remarkable discoveries about the many forms of life living alongside the Tandayapa Andes Toad, including species that were previously unknown to science!